ppernia/ppernia/README.md

 - 👋 Hi, I’m Patrick Pernia
 - 👀 I’m interested in Python, Data Science, and AI
 - 🌱 I just finished my Introductory Python program and have a professional certificate from edx-Georgia Tech.
 I also have 8 certificates from edx-Harvard that comprise the Introductory Data Science course.
-I am now planning to study applied AI
+Futhermore, I have a professional certificate in AI from IBM-edX with an emphasis on chatbots
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...